l1tku/hll-arty-map-calculator/README.md

 - **Mobile Optimized**:
 - **Map Selector**: Visual grid selector with search functionality .

+## Technical Details
+* **Dynamic Caching**: The app uses a "Stale-While-Revalidate" strategy.
+It only downloads and caches the specific high-res maps you actually open, saving storage space on your device while ensuring instant loading for future visits.
+* **PWA Ready**: Can be installed to the home screen on mobile devices for a native app experience.

 ## Usage

 ### Method 1: Map Targeting